practicalli/blog-cryogen/content/md/posts/code-snippets-for-clojure-lsp.md

 Clojure LSP snippets are defined using the EDN syntax and have the same tab stop syntax as [Yasnippets](/posts/yasnippets-for-faster-clojure-development/) and other snippet tools.

-> [Clojure LSP snippets are covered in Practiclli Spacemacs](https://practical.li/spacemacs/snippets/clojure-lsp/), including a large number of examples of custom snippets
+> [Clojure LSP snippets are covered in Practiclli Spacemacs](https://practical.li/spacemacs/snippets/clojure-lsp/), including a large number of examples of custom snippets.
+Install [practicalli/clojure-lsp-config](https://github.com/practicalli/clojure-lsp-config) for additions to the built-in snippets.

 <!-- more -->